Sant Singh: Military career

 Singh was commissioned into the Sikh Light Infantry on 16 February 1947 on a short-service commission, receiving a regular commission in the Indian Army as a lieutenant on 15 August 1951.
 He took over as the commander of the Sikh Light Infantry in 1964 and led the regiment to victory in the Battle of OP Hill in the Indo-Pakistani War of 1965.

+MVC citation

+The citation for the Maha Vir Chakra reads as follows:

 He remained as the commander of the regiment till 1968.
 He was promoted to acting brigadier and given command of an infantry brigade on 28 August 1969.
 He was also instrumental in training the guerrilla forces of the Mukti Bahini and his brigade marched into Dhaka, after catching the Pakistani forces off guard, and thereby forcing the enemy to surrender.

+Bar to MVC citation

+The citation for the Bar to Maha Vir Chakra reads as follows:

 On 10 March 1972, Singh was given command of an infantry brigade.
 He retired on 12 July 1973 after 26 years of service.

 Dates of rank

+Personal life

+Sant Singh was married to Satwant Kaur.

+He has a daughter Satinder Kaur married to Brigadier Sarbjit Singh Randhawa (Retired).